storybuilder-org/StoryBuilder-Manual/README.md

 select 'Markdown Splitter' under Markdown Formats.
 4. Click on the Compile button.
 5. In the destination file picker, select manual.md in the manual.md folder.
-Again, this folder is contained within the StoryBuilder-Manual repository.
+Again, this folder is contained within the StoryBuilder-Manual repository's gh-branch.
 6. Allow the Compile to run to completion.

-The output of the compile, in Markdown (.md) format, will be in the markdown.md folder and will consist of a single .md file (StoryBuilder User Manual.md) and all of the .png images contained in it.
+The output of the compile, in Markdown (.md) format, will be in the markdown.md folder and will consist of a single .md file (manual.md) and all of the .png images contained in it.

 The website **could** be generated direclty from this file, but would consist of